vaguelyethnic/client-side-mastery/book-3-martins-aquarium/chapters/MM_MAIN.md

 1. In the project directory, run the `serve` command
 2. Open the URL is provides in your browser _(this is usually http://lcoalhost:3000)_
 3. You should see the movie cards displayed on the webpage, with the movie posters, titles, and descriptions.

+## Step 6: Add to Commit History

+Run `git add .` in your terminal to stage this new file to be committed.

+Run `git commit -m "Implemented main algorithm in main module"` to add to your commit history for this project.

+Then push your code to Github.

 ## Explanation